Sami-Aml/flexistrive-website/content/pages/spacerunner.md

       #### Key Features

-      Run, jump, slide, spin, and fly through space to become the greatest Space Runner in the universe!

-      Embark as a Runner who looks just like you in a stunning 3D world with a unique cyberpunk space vibe.
+      **Run, jump, slide, spin, and fly through space** to become the greatest Space Runner in the universe!
+Immerse yourself in this thrilling 3D world with a unique cyberpunk space vibe and a Runner who looks just like you.

-      Dodge obstacles, meteors, and Ro-bombs that aim to halt your rise!
+      **Dodge obstacles, meteors, and Ro-bombs** that aim to halt your rise!
       Complete thrilling missions, collect Runner trophies and rewards, and upgrade your countless bonuses.

-      Collect stars and crystals during your run to unlock characters, enhance your skills, and boost your power-ups.
+      **Collect stars and crystals** during your run to unlock characters, enhance your skills, and boost your power-ups.

-      Pass through portals to enter a black hole that teleports you into space, where you can stock up on stars while flying and spinning, but watch out for meteors.
+      **Pass through portals** to enter a black hole that teleports you into space, where you can stock up on stars while flying and spinning, but watch out for meteors.

-      Push your skills to the limit in this arcade adventure for kids and adults looking for a simple game with exceptional graphics that will entertain you for hours!
+      **Push your skills to the limit** in this arcade adventure for kids and adults looking for a simple game with exceptional graphics that will entertain you for hours!

+      **Exciting Features:**

-      ★ Dash with your Runner and overcome all obstacles and challenges!
+      ★ **Dash with your Runner** and overcome all obstacles and challenges!

-      ★ Crash the Ro-bombs chasing you to sabotage your run!
+      ★ **Crash the Ro-bombs** chasing you to sabotage your run!

-      ★ Pass through portals to fly and spin through space!
+      ★ **Pass through portals** to fly and spin through space!

-      ★ Stunning and adjustable HD graphics!
+      ★ **Stunning and adjustable HD graphics** for an immersive experience!

-      ★ Run through futuristic landscapes under the beautiful Milky Way sky!
+      ★ **Run through futuristic landscapes** under the beautiful Milky Way sky!

-      ★ Enjoy the cyberpunk atmosphere!
+      ★ **Enjoy the captivating cyberpunk atmosphere!**

-      ★ Collect and use power-ups to give yourself an advantage!
+      ★ **Collect and use power-ups** to give yourself an advantage!

-      ★ Upgrade and boost your power-ups and skills!
+      ★ **Upgrade and boost** your power-ups and skills!

-      ★ Unlock a variety of characters!
+      ★ **Unlock a variety of characters** to enhance your gameplay!

-      ★ Take on challenges and accumulate Runner trophies!
+      ★ **Take on challenges and accumulate Runner trophies!**

-      ★ Level up by playing, unlock rewards, and increase your score multiplier!
+      ★ **Level up by playing**, unlock rewards, and increase your score multiplier!

-      ★ Become the greatest Runner in the universe of all time!
+      ★ **Become the greatest Runner** in the universe of all time!

       This free game guarantees endless fun.
 Take on the mission at hand: level